cristhianmurcia182/Week2ProjectByCristhianMurcia/README.md

  2. Please set your working directory to the folder where these files are allocated (i.e. cd ./Week2ProjectByCristhianMurcia) when typing ls in linux or dir in windows you should see the following files : Classes.py, InterfaceFunctions.py and       main.py
   3. You should install the libriries shown inside the requirements.txt file
  4. To execute the code please run the script main.py in the console.
-You can try :  python main.py
+You can try :  python main.py or from a development environment.

 This project comprises the project proposed during the second week of the python bootcamp offered by Globant.